 The original Cincinnati Mohawks played their first game games with question marks on their jerseys because the team hadn't been named.
 The name was chosen by the fans in a name-the-team contest.

-The largest single crowd to visit Cincinnati Gardens was October 25, 1960, when Republican Presidential and Vice Presidential candidates Richard Nixon and Henry Cabot Lodge spoke to a crowd in excess of 19,000 in the arena.
+The largest single crowd to visit Cincinnati Gardens was October 25, 1960, when Republican Presidential and Vice Presidential candidates Richard Nixon and Henry Cabot Lodge spoke to a reported crowd in excess of 19,000 in the arena.
 Another 2,000 patrons stood outside the building that night and listened to the speeches.

 Two thousand disappointed fans were turned away at the gate for a sellout Truck & Tractor Pull November 6, 1982.
 Cincinnati Gardens entertainment reached new heights October 11, 1997.
 On that date, Delilah Wallenda (granddaughter of the legendary wire walker Karl Wallenda) walked a high wire 330' across the Cincinnati Gardens' arena floor during an intermission of a Cincinnati Mighty Ducks hockey game.
 Delilah walked a wire suspended 70' above the ice and walked, as in family tradition, without a safety net below, the only way the Fabulous Wallendas will perform.
 Ms. Wallenda performed her sensational skywalk again at a Mighty Ducks game the next season.